- Solutions

 During a 5-day Acceleration Workshop, the scope of the project was determined and a project plan was drawn up, not only with a view to delivering a technically suitable solution, but also with regard to Change Management and User Adoption.
 After this workshop, Gerard and his team were convinced of VanRoey.be's expertise and creative approach.

-Gerard van Kempen, IT Manager EMEA Suez Water Technologies: "The collaboration with the people at VanRoey.be went very smoothly right away.
-Their approach was strongly result-oriented and everyone dared to take the initiative independently to come up with solutions.
-This short decision chain was very important for us to achieve quick results.
+Gerard van Kempen, IT Manager EMEA Veolia Water Tech. & Sol.: "The cooperation with the people of VanRoey immediately ran very smoothly.
+Their approach was strongly results-oriented and everyone dared to take the initiative independently to find solutions.
+That short decision-making chain was very important for us to achieve quick results."

 The migration process